grgbr/cute/sphinx/man/cute-report.rst

 .. option:: REVISION

-   When performing a union_ or join_ operation, package revision string to assign to the top-level node of hierarchy found into the :option:`PATH` file and that is attached / included into :option:`DBPATH` store.
+   When performing a union_ or join_ operation, package revision string to assign to the top-level node of |hierarchy| found into the :option:`PATH` file and that is attached / included into :option:`DBPATH` store.

 .. option:: SELECTOR

-   A Python_ expression to select a subset of results to show.
+   A Python_ expression to select a subset of results to show when used in combination with the sumup_ subcommand.
+See section `Selecting test`_ for more informations.

 Options
 =======